-The Digital Information Technology curriculum has been designed to give learners the opportunity to explore a variety of applications these will provide.
-Them not only with the skills and knowledge needed to act as a stepping stone into a wide variety of occupations when they leave school, but also skills that will be essential to enhancing their learning in many other subjects that they have chosen.
+The Digital Information

+Technology curriculum has

+been designed to give learners

+the opportunity to explore a

+variety of applications.
+These

+will provide them with skills

+and knowledge needed to

+act as a stepping stone into

+a wide variety of occupations

+when they leave school, and

+also skills that will be essential

+to enhancing their learning in

+many other subjects that they

+have chosen.